 something as "ridiculous" as Scotty.
 One of the characters, Starbuck (Stargirl, Starbuck, common theme here?), changed his name as well.

-Jimmy his black eye.
-I gave a few others a black eye as well...
+I was taking makeup at the same time and I got to give Jimmy his black eye.
+I gave a few others a black eye as well... |

 LIZZIE: It sounds fake!
 It sounds like you made it up!